irlnathan/activityoverlord/README.md

 - [Episode 6] (http://localhost:4000/sailscasts/blog/2013/08/28/building-a-sails-application-ep5-creating-a-policy-and-adding-client-side-validation/): Creating a policy and adding client-side validation to the sign-up page.

 - [Episode 7] (http://irlnathan.github.io/sailscasts/blog/2013/08/28/building-a-sails-application-ep7-adding-a-show-action-a-dot-k-a-a-profile-page/): Create a show action which will be our very humble profile page.

+- [Episode 8] (http://irlnathan.github.io/sailscasts/blog/2013/08/28/building-a-sails-application-ep8-building-a-user-list/): You'll prevent html from being run on user generated content, create a user administrative page as well as flesh out the index, edit, and update action.